Menu

 Two of the searches ask why hypothyroidism is on the rise and increasing.

-There are many possible reasons, with fluoride being added to water around fifty years ago, a known thyroid toxin, being one, and people becoming increasingly stressed, with stress being a major cause behind many people triggering their thyroid condition, being another.
+There are many possible reasons, with people becoming increasingly more stressed, and stress being a major cause behind many people triggering their thyroid condition.

 Hypothyroidism is most often caused by the autoimmune disease Hashimoto’s Thyroiditis.
 Hashimoto’s is behind around 90% of the cases of hypothyroidism and is often triggered by heavy physical/mental/emotional stress, pregnancy, menopause, food sensitivities, gut issues, adrenal dysfunction, illness, vitamin deficiencies and more.

-For those who have non-autoimmune hypothyroidism, causes can be toxins, low/deficient vitamin levels, adrenal fatigue, surgery and an incorrectly functioning pituitary gland.
+For those who have non-autoimmune hypothyroidism, causes can be low/deficient vitamin levels, adrenal issues, surgery and an incorrectly functioning pituitary gland.

-For every nine or ten women that suffer from hypothyroidism, only one man does.
+For every nine or ten females that have hypothyroidism, only one male does.
 A reason for this could be to do with oestrogen, a hormone women have a lot more of compared to men.

-We know that big hormonal shifts in a woman’s body, such as pregnancy or the menopause, can bring hypothyroidism to surface when the amounts of this hormone change, and many medical professionals are now blaming oestrogen dominance for the cause of some hypothyroidism cases.
-This hormonal imbalance can have a knock-on effect with the rest of the endocrine system, leading to or being exacerbated by thyroid and adrenal dysfunction.
+We know that big hormonal shifts in a woman’s body, such as pregnancy or the menopause, can bring hypothyroidism to surface when the amounts of this hormone change.

-Hormonal contraceptives can therefore lead to the triggering of a thyroid condition too.
+Hormonal contraceptives may therefore lead to the triggering of a thyroid condition too.

-With women taking hormonal contraceptives, experiencing pregnancy, birth and often oestrogen dominance, it’s no wonder that we’re more likely than men to develop thyroid issues.
+With women taking hormonal contraceptives, experiencing pregnancy, birth and the menospause, it’s no wonder that we’re more likely than men to develop thyroid issues.

 What questions about hypothyroidism do you have?